top of page

 Thousands of years ago, long before the great divide, all the creatures on earth spoke the same language.
 However, they could not communicate with the divine beings in the heavens.
 There was only one living creature appointed on earth who had the power to speak to all things on earth and in heaven, and their name was Shao (Saub in Hmong).
 Shao literally means Shao; one who knows all, sees all, and speaks to all.

-One day, many fish in the sea gathered and approached Shao with a request.
+One day, many of the fish in the sea gathered and approached Shao with a request.

-Shao answered, “As Shao, I will help you.”
+“As Shao, I will help you," answered Shao.

 Soon, Shao appeared to the humans and told them, “The fish are dying.
 You and your kind are hunting and eating them to extinction.
 Mankind must stop or there will no longer be fish in the sea.”